High res pictures of LG Watch Style have popped up online. Evan Blass, a source of earlier leaks, has posted the images via his Twitter account.

 This is one of Google’s two wearables, which will reportedly launch alongside Android Wear 2.0.
 The watches, which are being built by LG, are called LG Watch Sport and LG Watch Style.
 The partnership is along the lines of Google’s Nexus programme, in which the devices are made under Google’s supervision, but are branded and manufactured by someone else.

 Images show that Google is taking the fashion forward approach with Style.
-This is contrary to the Sport version, which is chunkier to accomodate the bumped up specs.
+This is contrary to the Sport version, which is chunkier to accommodate the bumped up specs.

 The digital crown is clearly visible, and it should fuction along the lines of the digital crown on the Apple Watch.
 There are no visible connections, suggesting the watch may use inductive charging.